-Students are not compelled to report disabilities, or to follow up on referrals to the Accessibility Services Coordinator, or to seek and pay for professional assessments, or to release the educational profile for accommodations to the program.
+Students are not compelled to report disabilities, or to follow up on referrals to the Disability Services staff, or to seek and pay for professional assessments, or to release the educational profile for accommodations to the program.
 Unless the student voluntarily completes these actions, VCFA cannot make accommodations for the student.